spsforks/QB64-Wiki/_WINDOWHASFOCUS.md

 ## Example(s)

+## Example(s)
-*Example:* Detecting if the current program has focus.
+ Detecting if the current program has focus.
 Windows and Linux-only.

 ```vb